-Preliminary survey was conducted to determine the potential location of the species in the study area.
-The line transect method was used for survey.
+Preliminary survey was conducted to determine the potential location of the species using the line transect method.
 This method involves walking and recording species on both sides of a predetermined route.
-In transect distance estimation is perpendicular to the line transect, rather than the distance from the bird to the observer [8].
-The area was divided into four (4) sectors; Northern (N), Western (W), Eastern (E) and Southern (S) sectors.
-Three (3) transects each measuring 3km and 10m in width will be laid in upland agricultural field (UAF), lowland swamp field (LSF) and secondary forested area (SFA) in each of the sectors respectively.
-Each transect (1.5km) in a 10,000km2 area was walked simultaneous with trained assistants for sixty minutes to avoid double counting.
-Data was collected periodically, between morning (6:30am), afternoon and evening (6:30pm), three months each in the rainy season and dry season.
-The species abundance was recorded using the visual and call method.
+In transect distance estimation is perpendicular to the line transect, rather than the distance from the bird to the observer following the method proposed by Hosteler & Main [7].
+The area was divided into four (4) sectors; Northern (N), Western (W), Eastern (E) and Southern (S).

+Three (3) transects each measuring 3km and 10m in width were laid following the method of Blendinger [7]. in upland agricultural field (UAF), lowland swamp field (LSF) and secondary forested area (SFA) in each of the sectors respectively.
+Each transect (1.5km) in a 10,000km area was walked simultaneous with trained assistants for sixty minutes to avoid double counting [14].
+Data was collected periodically, between morning (6:30am), afternoon and evening (6:30pm), being three months each in the rainy season and dry season.
+The species abundance was recorded using the visual and call method [20].
 Silent movement followed by five minutes waiting was allowed before the commencement of the survey to avoid habitat disturbance [8].
 The materials used include binoculars, field note books, pencils, biros, stopwatches, identification guides, data recording sheets, protective clothing, and measuring tape.